Analyzing Spire Global (SPIR) and Its Peers

 Summary

-Spire Global peers beat Spire Global on 7 of the 13 factors compared.
+Spire Global rivals beat Spire Global on 7 of the 12 factors compared.

 About Spire Global